Mamadou Samassa (footballer, born 1990): Club career

+Samassa was born in Montreuil, Seine-Saint-Denis, but his parents moved to Collinée in Britanny when he was 3 years old.

 Guingamp

-Samassa was the starting goalkeeper on Guingamp's under-18 team that won the 2008–09 edition of the Championnat National 18 ans.
+Samassa was the starting goalkeeper on Guingamp's 18 ans team that won the 2008–09 edition of the Championnat National 18 ans.

 On 23 September 2008, he signed his first professional contract agreeing to a four-year deal until 2013.
 For the 2010–11 season, he was installed as the club's starting goalkeeper for its campaign in the Championnat National, and stayed with the club during their rise from the third to the first division, remaining first choice keeper throughout.
 He shares the same name with his older cousin who plays as a striker.

 Troyes

 Samassa signed for French Ligue 2 club Troyes on a three-year deal.
 He made a total of 95 appearance for the club.

 Sivasspor

 On 15 June 2019, he signed a two-year contract with Turkish Süper Lig side Sivasspor.

 Levadiakos

 Samassa joined Super League Greece 2 side Levadiakos in September 2021.